Mazamars312/openfpga-pcengine-cd/README.md

 -   Your SDcard needs to be formated as an exFAT as we have found that FAT32 formated SDcards have a lot of lag on them due to a bug in the APF firmware.(Analogue knows about this bug and is fixing this).
-Also having a cluster size of 32K seams to help as well for access times.
+Also having a cluster size of 32K seams to help as well for access times. - This has been resolved in later firmwares of the Analogue Pocket.

 -   With Multi-BIN files you can only have 27 tracks as a maximum limit due to the limited data slots the APF can handle (You can use single CUE/BIN Isos